Coherence for Frobenius pseudomonoids and the geometry of linear proofs: Coherence for Frobenius pseudomonoids

 \begin{definition}[Connected, acyclic, simple] A 1\-morphism in $\free \E$ is \emph{connected} or \emph{acyclic} when its string diagram graph is connected or acyclic, respectively; it is \textit{simple} when it is connected and acyclic, and has a unique output wire. \end{definition}

 \begin{definition}[Twistedness] Let $X$ be a simple 1\-morphism, and let $v$ be an $m$, $u$ or $f$ vertex in its string diagram.
 Then the \emph{twistedness} of $v$, written $\Tw(v)$, is the number of right turns minus the number of left turns along the shortest path from $v$ to the unique output.
-We say $X$ is \textit{untwisted} when for all such vertices $v$, $\Tw(v)=0$. \end{definition}
+We say $X$ is \textit{untwisted} when for all such vertices $v$, $\Tw(v)=0$.
+We say $X$ is \emph{locally untwisted} when $\Tw(v)=0$ for $v$ in some subset of vertices. \end{definition}

 \darkgreen[1]{{#1}} \red[1]{{#1}} \begin{example} Twistedness is best understood by example.
 The image below shows a simple 1\-morphism with four $m$ vertices (1, 3, 4, 5), one $u$ vertex (7), and two $f$ vertices (2, 6).
 The arrows show the direction of the shortest path to the output wire at the turning points, with red indicating a right turn, and green a left turn.
 For each of the numbered vertices, we compute the twistedness as the number of right turns minus the number of left turns.